lnassery/ai-offline-evaluations/notebooks/chapter_02/README.md

 ### 3. Connect to a Runtime
 - Click the **Connect** button in the top right of Colab.
-- Colab will start a free runtime for you (takes a few seconds).
+- Colab will start a free runtime for you (takes a few seconds, you should see a green checkmark next to the Connect button).

 ### 4. Run Each Cell
 - Click on the first code cell and click the play button.